al3xandru/golang-driver/README.md

 ### What is supposed to work

-1. Connecting to a cluster (sort of minimal expectation), but missing all the advanced configuration options.
+1. Connecting to a cluster (sort of minimal expectation) with support for some of the configuration options (not all options provided by the C/C++ driver are available)
-2. A range of basic Cassandra types, including also the new ones introduced in version 2.2 (tinyint, smallint, date, time, timestamp).
+2. A range of basic Cassandra types, including the new ones introduced in version 2.2 (tinyint, smallint, date, time, timestamp).

-   * There are a couple of missing data types (see below).
+   * There are a couple of missing data types (see [To dos](#to-do)).
-   * Collections can only be read and not written
    * There's no support yet for UDTs

 3. Executing simple statements: